 - Wear Sunglasses!
 If shade isn’t an option, you should be fine wearing sunglasses on this ride.
 I’ve worn both regular and prescription sunglasses without any trouble at all.

-This was experience brought about many firsts for me, but I’m glad I was able to go without any trouble.
-I’ve since been at the park many times and I’m really enjoying the rides.
+This experience brought about many firsts for me, but I’m glad I was able to go without any trouble.
+I’ve since been at the park many times, and I’m really enjoying the rides.

 Amusement parks and large rides aren’t for everyone, but it’s not something I’d avoid because of my ostomy.

 You should exercise caution if you’re recently out of surgery or have other problems, such as ongoing inflammation or bowel trouble, but for the most part it won’t take much planning to get out there.